The Month That Was in Baseball: September 2020

 This is the second no-hitter of the year, following Lucas Giolito’s gem for the White Sox on August 25; it’s the first time that no-no’s have been thrown by pitchers of both Chicago teams within the same year.
 It’s the second no-hitter recorded in the 20-year history of Miller Park, with the first also thrown by a Cub: Carlos Zambrano, who silenced not the Brewers but the Astros in a 2008 game moved to Milwaukee because the City of Houston was being overwhelmed by Hurricane Ike.

-The Angels’ 5-3 win at Colorado, Albert Pujols belts career home run #660 to tie Willie Mays for fifth on the all-time list.
+In the Angels’ 5-3 win at Colorado, Albert Pujols belts career home run #660 to tie Willie Mays for fifth on the all-time list.
 Not only is the round-tripper historic, it’s important; the two-run shot in the eighth put the Angels ahead to stay.

 Baseball stat enthusiast Sarah Langs notes that two of Pujols’ other big milestone moments—his 600th home run in 2017 and his 3,000th hit a year later—also came on the same day that a no-hitter was thrown.